codesections/muon/README.md

 ### Ok, but do *you* actually use it?

-Yep, every day!
-I'm that special kind of crazy!
+Yep, every day—I'm that special kind of crazy!

 ### If I *do* use it, how does it work?

 Mostly, you just use the ProtonMail's keyboard commands.
 As I mentioned up top, press `?` to see a list of the keyboard commands.
 Ironically enough, the list of keyboard commands *itself* doesn't support keyboard navigation that well, but you can `<TAB>` though the various options.
 That lets you navigate to your inbox or other built-in ProtonMail folders (Spam, Sent, etc.).

 Two other commands to remember: `<SHIFT-space>` opens the command pallet, which lets you do a few more things with your keyboard.
 And `/` jumps you to the search bar, which will prove useful for more than just searching for emails.

 ### Should I know anything else about keyboard navigation other than pressing `?`?

 Well, you can jump to a specific folder by searching for `in:$FOLDER_NAME`.
 For example, I jump to my `promo` folder by pressing `/` and then searching `in:promo`.
 No, you can't do `in:p*`.
 And no, `in:p<TAB>` doesn't autocomplete.
 Yes, I agree it should.
-I [opened an issue](https://github.com/ProtonMail/WebClient/issues/144)`
+I [opened an issue](https://github.com/ProtonMail/WebClient/issues/144).
+Until that's resolved, I recommend short folder names.

 ### Wait, I just noticed something—you turned off the button for settings!
 How do I get to settings?
 I can't even turn this blasted thing off!